jfq3/speedytax/README.md

 can be specified on import.
 In the case of the QIIME2 classifier the confidence value must be given when calling the classifier.

-All ranks are filled, If a taxa is unclassified at a given rank(*i.e.* the confidence value at that rank is less than that specified), “the letter for the higher rank”uncl\_” is prepended to the classification at the higher rank and copied to all lower ranks.
+All ranks are filled.
+If a taxa is unclassified at a given rank (*i.e.* the confidence value at that rank is less than that specified), “uncl\_” is prepended to the classification at the higher rank and copied to all lower ranks.

 For example, in the example below *Hyphomicrobiales* is classified to order and to uncl\_*Hyphomicrobiales* at the family and genus levels.